inlets/inlets.dev/blog/_posts/2021-08-08-private-tunnel.md

 date: 2021-08-08
 ---

-Learn how to serve traffic from your private network over a self-hosted tunnel.
+Learn how to serve traffic from your local network over a private tunnel.

 ## Introduction